 The next great advance in hymnody took place during the Evangelical revival.
-The Wesleyan's, in particular, took hymn singing to great heights.
+The Wesleyans, in particular, took hymn singing to great heights.
 For the Evangelicals, hymns were a means of proclaiming and teaching Biblical truth.
 Hymn-singing now became part of English parish church life.
-The parish clerk's solo renditions of one of Sternhold and Hopkins' Psalms was replace by congregational hymn-singing, usually led by a parish choir.
+The parish clerk's solo renditions of one of Sternhold and Hopkins' Psalms was replaced by congregational hymn-singing, usually led by a parish choir.
 This prompted the production of hymnals (anthologies of religious verse), one of the earliest collections being Martin Madan's "Psalms and Hymns".

 Hymn tradition was further enriched by the Oxford movement.
 The Victorian era further contributed sentimental hymns (eg. "O love that will not let me go" as compared to the objectivity of a Reformation hymn such as "A mighty fortress is our God").

-The hymns of the twentieth century have tended to be subjective compositions, bringing to fruition the seeds sown in Renascence thinking.
-Sadly, hymnody constricted in the latter half of the century with the growth of chorus-style singing driven by the Charismatic revival.
+The hymns of the twentieth century have tended to be subjective compositions, bringing to fruition the seeds sown in Renaissance thinking.
+Sadly, hymnody was constricted in the latter half of the century with the growth of chorus-style singing driven by the Charismatic revival.
 In chorus-style music there is no attempt to comment on the sense of the scripture or scriptural truth set in the words.
 The chorus is thru composed, ie. there is no refrain or second verse and therefore the chorus is often repeated as if a mantra.
 Often there is little substance in the words.
 The weight is on the music, on its ability to stir the emotions.
 Yet the truth should stir the emotions, not the music.
 This type of music is the product of a post modernist society.